-In addition to the approved text, teachers will use a variety of resources including authentic literature, videos, songs, and online periodicals.
+In addition to the approved text, teachers will use a variety of resources including authentic videos, songs, and online periodicals.

 Language Functions and Vocabulary Unit Title Unit Topic (AP Course Theme) Language Function Vocabulary Unit 1 Social Values and Customs (Contemporary Life) At the advanced level, emphasis is placed on students implementing advanced structures and patterns in their writing and speaking and to recognize the nuances as they are used in reading and listening.
 Structures to be reviewed Forms and uses of the subjunctive (present and past) Imperative Tier 1 Vocabulary related to social values, rites of passage and the meaning of personal independence For example, vocabulary related to voting.
 Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks For example: vocabulary from a text on how young adults perceive the right to vote.
-Unit 2 Innovations in Science and Technology (Science and Technology) Structures to be reviewed If clauses Relative pronouns Tier 1 Vocabulary related to science and technology For example, drones Tier 2 Idiomatic expressions and language specific vocabulary
+Unit 2 Innovations in Science and Technology (Science and Technology) Structures to be reviewed Past tenses in the indicative Relative pronouns Tier 1 Vocabulary related to science and technology For example, drones Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks

-Tier 3 Domain- specific vocabulary for interpretive tasks For example, vocabulary from an article related to recent scientific initiatives Unit 3 7 billion and counting: The effects of an ever growing population (Global Challenges) Structures to be reviewed Past tenses in the indicative Pronouns - direct, indirect, Reflexive Tier 1 Vocabulary related to the social, political and environmental challenges due to an increased world population For example, shortages of resources Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks For example, vocabulary required to analyze a graphic on population trends.
+For example, vocabulary from an article related to recent scientific initiatives Unit 3 7 billion and counting: The effects of an ever growing population (Global Challenges) Structures to be reviewed If clauses Pronouns - direct, indirect, Reflexive, prepositional Tier 1 Vocabulary related to the social, political and environmental challenges due to an increased world population For example, shortages of resources Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks For example, vocabulary required to analyze a graphic on population trends.
 Unit 4 What defines us?
-(Personal and Public Identity) Structures to be reviewed Prepositional Pronouns Past participles - used as verbs and adjectives Gerunds Tier 1 Vocabulary related to defining the role of language and culture to determine who we are.
+(Personal and Public Identity) Structures to be reviewed Past participles - used as verbs and adjectives Gerunds Tier 1 Vocabulary related to defining the role of language and culture to determine who we are.
 Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks

-Unit 1 AP Theme Contemporary Life Topic Social Values and Customs Overview of Unit Learners will define what elements constitute quality of life in the U.S. and compare it to how it is perceived in cultures of the target language.
-They will explore how cultural perspectives influence certain rites of passage for young adults and how they impact what is considered to be a "quality lifestyle" for a young adult.
+Unit 1 AP Theme Contemporary Life Topic Social Values and Customs Overview Unit # 1 Students will define what elements constitute quality of life in the US and compare it to how it is perceived in cultures of the target language.
+They will explore how cultural perspectives influence certain rites of passage for UIII # 1 young adults and how they impact what is considered to be a "quality lifestyle" for a young adult.
 Essential Question How do different societies define quality of life?
-Unit Focus Learners will: define what constitutes quality of life in our culture. investigate how cultures of the target language view quality of life and compare it to their own culture. explore why different cultures have different values. examine the importance of relationships in the target culture and compare it with their own culture. define rites of passage and how they are reflected in different cultures. discuss what rites of passage lead to independence in the target culture and compare it to their own culture. examine how and when young people gain independence. research the role that education plays in their quest for independence. investigate how economic factors influence how and when a young adult leaves home. determine the connection between economic factors and social values.
+Unit Focus Learners will be able to: Define what constitutes quality of life in our culture.
+Investigate how cultures of the target language view quality of life and compare to their own culture.
+Explore why different cultures have different values.
+Examine how relationships are valued in the target culture and compare it with their own culture.
+Define rites of passage and how they are reflected in different cultures.
+Discuss what rites of passage lead to independence in the target culture and compare it to their own culture Examine how and when young people gain independence.
+Research the role that education plays in their quest for independence.
+Investigate how economic factors influence how and when a young adult leaves home.
+Determine the connection between economic factors and social values.